PranavRao25/Tech-Meet-24/README.md

 ## **System Requirements**
 1. Python 3.12 (Ensure Python is installed and added to your system's PATH).
 2. Linux OS (with a Bash terminal for command execution).
-4. x86 architecture (The system works only on x86 architecture).
+3. x86 architecture (The system works only on x86 architecture).
+4. CUDA-Compatible GPU: A CUDA-enabled GPU with at least 6GB of VRAM is required.
+Ensure the appropriate CUDA drivers and libraries are installed.

 ---